nosas/blog/toonvision/classification/article.md

 ## The ToonVision dataset

 There doesn't exist a dataset for ToonVision, so I'll be creating one from scratch.
-The following sections will explain my process and results.
+The following sections will explain my dataset's design considerations, acquisition process, and extraction results.

 ### Dataset considerations